New York State Department of Civil Service announces Continuous Recruitment Examination Open to All Qualified

-- Your degree and/or college credit must have been awarded by a regionally accredited college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
-If your degree and/or college credit was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
-You can write to the Examination Information Desk of the Department of Civil Service for a list of acceptable companies who provide this service.
+- Your degree or college credit must have been awarded by a college or university accredited by a regional, national, or specialized agency recognized as an accrediting agency by the U.S. Department of Education/U.S. Secretary of Education.
+If your degree or college credit was awarded by an educational institution outside the United States and its territories, you must provide independent verification of equivalency.
+You can write to the Examination Information Desk of the NYS Department of Civil Service for a list of acceptable companies who provide this service.
 This information can also be found on the Internet at http://www.cs.ny.gov/jobseeker/degrees.cfm.
 You must pay the required evaluation fee.
-If you are applying on the Internet, you must mail the independent verification of equivalency to the New York State Office of the State Comptroller, Human Resources Office, 110 State Street, 12th Floor, Albany, New York 12236.
-Attn: Exam Series #20 or in email to: firstname.lastname@example.org.
+If you are applying on the Internet, you must mail the independent verification of equivalency to the New York State Department of Civil Service, Albany, New York 12239.
+Attention: Exam Series #20, or in email to: firstname.lastname@example.org.

 - You may apply for these examinations if within nine months of filing an application, you will fully complete both the degree and course requirements.
 However, you must have completed at least 18 semester credit hours in your major for your education and experience to be evaluated.
 You cannot be appointed until you submit proof of your degree to the New York State Office of the State Comptroller.